SiloMEV/nft-whitelist/README.md

 ### Acknowledgements

-Made with <3 with help from Engelgirl and Crypto Kyru.
+Made with 💙 from Engelgirl and Crypto Kyru.